Pappy Boyington: Later life

 Boyington was a tough, hard-living character known for being unorthodox.
 He was also a heavy drinker, which plagued him in the years after the war and possibly contributed to his multiple divorces.
-He freely admitted that during the two years he spent as a P.O.W. his health improved because of the enforced sobriety.
+He freely admitted that during the two years he spent as a POW his health improved because of the enforced sobriety.
 He worked various civilian jobs, including refereeing and participating in professional wrestling matches.

 Author

-Boyington wrote his autobiography, Baa Baa Black Sheep, published in 1958.
-He wrote a novel about the American Volunteer Group.
-Tonya is a spy story with characters based on real individuals, some of them with names derived by transposing the syllables of the names of the people who inspired them ("Ross Dicky" for Dick Rossi, for example).
+Boyington wrote his autobiography, Baa Baa, Black Sheep, published in 1958.
+He wrote a novel about the American Volunteer Group, Tonya, a spy story with characters based on real individuals.
+Some of the character names were derived by transposing the syllables of the names of the people who inspired them ("Ross Dicky" for Dick Rossi, for example).

 TV series

-Many people know of him from the mid-1970s television show Baa Baa Black Sheep, a drama about the Black Sheep squadron based very loosely on Boyington's memoir, with Boyington portrayed by Robert Conrad.
+Many people know of him from the late 1970s television show Baa Baa Black Sheep, a drama about the Black Sheep squadron based very loosely on Boyington's memoir, with Boyington portrayed by Robert Conrad.
 Boyington had a short walk-on role as a visiting general for two episodes in the first season ("The Deadliest Enemy of All: Part 2" and "The Fastest Gun") and one episode in the second season ("Ten'll Get You Five") of the show.

 Many of Boyington's men were irate over the show, charging it was mostly fiction and presented a glamorized portrayal of Boyington.
-On the television show, Boyington was depicted as owning a bull terrier dog, named "Meatball", although Boyington did not own a dog while deployed in the South Pacific Theater.
+On the television show, Boyington was depicted as owning a Bull Terrier dog, named "Meatball", although Boyington did not own a dog while deployed in the South Pacific Theater.
 Boyington frequently told interviewers and audiences that the television series was fiction and only slightly related to fact, calling it "hogwash and Hollywood hokum".